 There are different labelling requirements depending on whether the organic product is produced for Great Britain (GB), EU or other third country markets.

 You must register with one of the organic control bodies if you produce or sell organic food and you want to label it as organic.

 You can decide which body to register with based on your location and needs.

 Label food as organic

-You can only label pre-packed foods ‘organic’ if at least 95% of the ingredients are organic.
+You can only label pre-packed foods ‘organic’ if at least 95% of the ingredients of agricultural origin are organic.

 Your food label must state: